 Here are some criteria and tips to keep in mind when choosing bedroom storage solutions for your child's room:

-I would love to know how the Kids' Bedroom Organizing Challenge is going for you.
+I would love to know how this week's Challenge is going for you.
 You can tell me your progress or give me more ideas for how you've organized this area of your home below in the comments.

 In addition, I also love before and after pictures, and would love to see some of yours.
 Submit your pictures (up to four per submission) and get featured in the Creative Storage Solutions Hall Of Fame.
 You've worked hard to get organized, so now here's your chance to show off!